o0oBluePhoenixo0o/AbbVie2017/0.FINAL/sentitomo/README.md

 FACEBOOK_APP_SECRET=123abcde123yourAPPSecret
 ```

-Sentitomo is able to manually crawl Facebook pages based on keywords.
+SentiTomo is only able to manually crawl Facebook pages based on keywords.
+There is not automatic stream of new data.
 To narrow down the results of those crawls to the pharmaceutical context there is a category filter set in `.env`.
 To change it just edit the following line:

 ```
 FACEBOOK_PAGE_CATEGORY_FILTER="Medical Company,Pharmaceuticals,Biotechnology Company,Medical & Health,Community,Interest"
 ```

 #### Start the server
-After installing all necessary software fragments you just need to start the server with the following command, assuming you are in the `sentitomo/server`directory:
+After installing all necessary software fragments you just need to start the server with the following command, assuming you are in the `sentitomo/server` directory:

     $ npm start
     #or
     $ yarn start

-After starting the server is listening on Port:8080.
+After starting the server it is listening on Port:8080.
 If you test locally then visit:

  - Front-End: [localhost:8080/app/dashboard](localhost:8080/app/dashboard)